-These were loans taken out with HSBC to facilitate the purchase of shares prior to the Admission on AIM and have now been repaid.
+The loans taken out with HSBC to facilitate the purchase of shares prior to the Admission on AIM and have now been repaid, as disclosed in note 18.

 The Group's policy is to minimise interest rate cash flow risk exposures on long-term financing.
 Longer-term borrowings are therefore usually at fixed rates.
 Other borrowings are at fixed interest rates.
 The exposure to interest rates for the Group's cash at bank and short-term deposits is considered immaterial.